Employer £3,000 Cash Incentives for Hiring Apprentices

 This will support them to pay for apprenticeship training and assessment.

 You can locate employers who may want to transfer funds by:

 - Speaking to training providers

-- Working with employers in your supply chain
+- Working with employers, partners or stakeholders in your supply chain

 - Getting in touch with employers in your industry